Skip to content

 Key features

-• Detached Georgian Era Village Home
+• Detached Georgian-Era Village Home with Character and Charm

-• Peaceful Location within Conservation Area
+• Peaceful Location Within Conservation Area and Near A SSSI

-• Stylish Kitchen Dining Room with AGA
+• Stylish Kitchen/Dining Room with AGA

 • Sitting Room and Separate Office or Snug